SergiPerez73/Spotify/README.md

 ## 1. Description

-Construct of a Deep Learning Model to recommendate your favourite Spotify Songs using Spotify for developers Web API.
-This Spotify API brinds us access to a lot of information from songs, albums and artists.
+Construct of a Deep Learning Model to recommend your favourite Spotify Songs using Spotify for developers Web API.
+This Spotify API brings us access to a lot of information from songs, albums and artists.

 Combining this information with the songs someone has listened the most, it is possible to create a dataset of songs with features of them and a score for every song depending on how much a user has listened to it.
 Then, we construct a Deep Learning Model that can predict a number from 0 to 1 of how much the user will like any song.